howard8888/workspace/README.md

 ## Policy ordering & fairness

-Policies are evaluated in a fixed order to keep behavior explainable.
-If two policies could fire on the same tick, the one earlier in the list wins that tick, the other will get a chance later if its trigger remains true.
-For fairness in long runs, you can:

-* periodically rotate policy order, or

-* add light inhibition windows (e.g., “don’t refire within N ticks”).
+Policies are evaluated in a fixed order mainly as a deterministic final tie-break (and for readability), but most decisions are made by deficit/non_drive scoring (and, in RL mode, by q within the near-best band).

 ## Designing good `trigger()` guards